razee-io/S3Download/README.md

 [![Build Status](https://travis-ci.com/razee-io/RemoteResourceS3.svg?branch=master)](https://travis-ci.com/razee-io/RemoteResourceS3)
 ![GitHub](https://img.shields.io/github/license/razee-io/RemoteResourceS3.svg?color=success)

+RemoteResourceS3 is a variant of RemoteResource.
 RemoteResource is the foundation for implementing continuous deployment with kapitan.
 It retrieves and applies the configuration for all resources.
-RemoteResourceS3 is a variant of RemoteResource the can easily authenticate with S3 object storages.
+RemoteResourceS3 extends that functionality by easily authenticate with S3 object storages.

 ## Install